Rene Pinto Preview, Player Props: Rays vs. Guardians

-The Tampa Bay Rays and Rene Pinto, who went 2-for-3 with a double last time out, take on Cal Quantrill and the Cleveland Guardians at Progressive Field, Friday at 7:10 PM ET.
+On Sunday, Rene Pinto (.296 batting average in his past 10 games, with two doubles, a home run, two walks and five RBI) and the Tampa Bay Rays play the Cleveland Guardians, whose starting pitcher will be Xzavion Curry.
+First pitch is at 4:10 PM ET.

-He had two hits (going 2-for-3 with a double) in his most recent game against the Marlins.
+In his last game, he racked up two hits (going 2-for-3 with a double and an RBI) against the Guardians.

 Rene Pinto Game Info & Props vs. the Guardians